abureau/RetroFun-RVS/README.md

 ## Example

-An use case to illustrate core functions has been provided, please refer to the wiki.
+An use case to illustrate core functions has been provided, please refer to the wiki or the package vignette.

 ## Citation
 RetroFun-RVS: a retrospective family-based framework for rare variant analysis incorporating functional annotations